deciduously/blispr/post.md

 # Rust Your Own Lisp

-It runs out translating things by [orangeduck](http://theorangeduck.com/page/about) into [Rust](https://www.rust-lang.org/) [is fun](https://dev.to/deciduously/build-you-a-markov-chain-in-rust-or-whatever-54mo).
-His book [Build Your Own Lisp](http://www.buildyourownlisp.com/) is fantastic, both as an introduction to C and an introduction to writing an interpreter, so here we go again.
+It runs out translating things by [orangeduck](http://theorangeduck.com/page/about) into [Rust](https://www.rust-lang.org/) is [fun](https://dev.to/deciduously/build-you-a-markov-chain-in-rust-or-whatever-54mo).
+His book [Build Your Own Lisp](http://www.buildyourownlisp.com/) is fantastic, both as an introduction to C and an introduction to writing an interpreter, so here we go again!

 This post is not intended to be a replacement for that text, by a long shot - go read the book.
 It's excellent.
 In translating to Rust, though, there are a few necessary differences worth noting.
-This post does not include the code in its entirety but rather examples of each concept.
+This post does not include the code in its entirety but rather examples of each concept, and may be useful for anyone attempting a similar project or translation of their own in Rust.
+I've also removed all debug logging for clarity.
 The full implementation can be found in [this repo](https://github.com/deciduously/blispr).

 ## The Task